realmagicgreen/magicgreen-jekyll/_pages/about-us.md

 ---

-# The reasons driving us.
+# Feeding the green baby.

 The growing concern about the ecological impact is a fact worldwide.
 In recent years there is lots of press about the environment and how to preserve it.
 Media are urging to clean up our actions and change the way we operate.